-Daniel Muino is an intellectual property litigator with more than a decade of experience litigating patent, copyright, trademark, and trade secret matters in federal courts around the country and at the U.S. International Trade Commission (ITC).
-Mr. Muino is an editor of the firm’s MoFo@ITC web blog, which covers developments in ITC law and practice.
+Dan is an intellectual property litigator and trial lawyer with two decades of experience litigating patent, trade secret, and copyright matters in federal courts around the country and at the U.S. International Trade Commission (ITC).
+He is an editor of the MoFo@ITC guide to Section 337 investigations.

-Mr. Muino has handled high-stakes IP cases between competitors and defended clients against non-practicing patent holders.
-The technologies in his cases have been diverse, including the Java and Android software platforms, the UNIX operating system, IEEE 802.11 wireless networking devices, MEMS gyroscopes and accelerometers, web advertising platforms, rare earth magnets, medical devices, and barcode scanners.
+The technologies in his cases have been diverse, including self-driving vehicles, LiDAR, the Java and Android software platforms, the UNIX operating system, semiconductor fabrication, integrated circuits, IEEE 802.11 wireless networking devices, MEMS gyroscopes and accelerometers, web advertising platforms, rare earth magnets, medical devices, and barcode scanners.

 On a pro bono basis, Dan has served as defense trial counsel alongside the public defender in federal court, and has authored amicus briefs to the U.S. Supreme Court and state supreme courts concerning matters of constitutional rights.
 He received his J.D. from the University of Chicago Law School, where he was awarded the Thomas R. Mulroy Prize for Excellence in Appellate Advocacy.